robot-exploration/robot-exploration.github.io/_posts/2025-07-16-advising-philosophy.md

 Your early ideas don’t need to be polished or correct.
 What matters is engaging actively with the research process: spotting gaps, questioning assumptions, and thinking creatively about where to go next.

+### Proposal sketches

+One you have some medium confidence and high interest in a problem, it is good to try to formalize it into a (very brief) proposal.
+This is a particularly good exercise for first-year students, but is encouraged for all students.
+This should be a ~1-2 page document that outlines:
+- The problem you want to solve
+- Why it matters (impact)
+- How it relates to existing work (literature and novelty)
+- A sketch of your approach (methods)
+- What would success look like (evaluation)
+- What resources you need (time, tools, collaborators)
+- What skills you need to develop (background, tools, etc.)
+- Any initial thoughts on feasibility and risks

+This doesn't have to be a pristine piece of writing, just communicate the ideas clearly and give us a shared understanding of what you want to do.
+We can iterate on it together.

 ## What is a good problem?